aardvark-platform/fablish/README.md

 ![alt text](docs/teaser.png)

-## Interactive Development
+## Interactive development

-fablish-hmr [[4]] provides webpack [[5]] style interactive programming by utilizing F# compiler services.
-A video shows off this feature: [youtube video on hmr](https://www.youtube.com/watch?v=if5Natbyx0s&feature=youtu.be)
+Fablish-hmr [[4]] provides webpack-style [[5]] interactive programming by utilizing F# compiler services.
+The following video shows off this feature: [youtube video on hmr](https://www.youtube.com/watch?v=if5Natbyx0s&feature=youtu.be)

 ## How to contribute

-Note that this project is in very early stage of development.
-Still, help in building rich user interface libraries is welcome ;)
+Note that this project is at a very early stage of development.
+Still, any help in building rich user-interface libraries is welcome ;)

  [1]: https://guide.elm-lang.org/architecture/